elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/advanced-arrow-functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Arrow functions can be used in decorators to write simple abstractions, but they might not be suitable in all cases due to their lexical "this" binding, which can cause unexpected behavior.<br />
+  <div><strong>Interview Response:</strong> Arrow functions can be used in decorators to write simple abstractions, but they might not be suitable in all cases due to their lexical "this" binding, which can cause unexpected behavior.
   </div>
   </div>
 </details>